Julien-coder395/masse-ressort-slider-python/README.md

-#masse-ressort-slider-python\n
-#This is an example how to use sliders in python.\n
-#Tap "%matplotlib auto" in python/spyder console to have the window with sliders.\n
+#masse-ressort-slider-python.
+This is an example how to use sliders in python.
+Tap "%matplotlib auto" in python/spyder console to have the window with sliders